Image SEO: How to optimize your alt text and title text

 <img src=“image.jpg” alt=“image description” title=“image tooltip”>

-The alt and title attributes of an image are commonly referred to as ‘alt tag’ or ‘alt text’, and ‘title tag’.
-(Technically they’re not tags, they’re attributes, but you don’t need to worry about that).
-These attributes allow you to add textual descriptions of your image, which can help with both SEO and accessibility.
+An image’s alt and title attributes are commonly referred to as ‘alt tag’ or ‘alt text’, and ‘title tag’.
+(Technically, they’re not tags but attributes, but you don’t need to worry about that).
+These attributes allow you to add textual descriptions of your image, which can help with SEO and accessibility.

 Alt text

 Images you use should have an alt text.
-Not just for SEO purposes, but also for accessibility.
+Not just for SEO purposes but also for accessibility.
 Because people using a screen reader will otherwise not know what the image is about.
 One thing to note, however, is that not every single image needs to have an alt text.
-Instead, think of alt text as a part of your content, think of the value it brings to your reader and be mindful about it.
-A purely decorative image doesn’t necessary need an alt text.
-Whereas, an image with a statistic should have an alt text that describes what the statistic is about.
+Instead, think of alt text as a part of your content, think of its value to your reader, and be mindful of it.
+A purely decorative image doesn’t necessarily need an alt text.
+Meanwhile, an image with statistics should have alt text that describes what the statistics are about.

 Title text